nestauk/discovery_residency_agentic_ai/discovery_residency_agentic_ai/evals_deep_dive/README.md

 ## The Evaluation Framework

-Evaluations are organized along two axes:
+Evaluations are organised along two axes:

 |                | With Ground Truth | Without Ground Truth |
 |----------------|-------------------|----------------------|